beavercode/treatment_plan/README.md

 ##TODO
+0. Posibility to save and restore form state.
+(BE)
 1. Prevent form resubmitting, but allow user to see fully filled form for further correction (BE).
+Related to 0.
+(BE)
+1. Universal package for working with DB(sqlite,mysql,etc.).
+(BE)
+2. Add posibility to add/edit/remove doctors and their info(name, photo, position).
+(BE)
-2. Save doctors photo to DB instead of "<web_root>/doctors"?
+3. Save doctors photo to DB instead of "<web_root>/doctors"?
+(BE, FE)
+4. Add posibility add/edit/remove stages(name, pdf_info_files, default_duration).
+Only for admins?
+Uses ACL?
+(BE)
+5. Add ACL for better user managment.
+Roles: supper, usual (BE).
-3. Make transliterate package for resulting pdf names (BE).
+6. Make transliterate package for resulting pdf names (BE).
+7. Replace progress bar with percents(%) (BE, FE).

 ##Bugs
 1. Form: input[file] popover do not changes for same file (FE)